orbanjames/MineSweeper-Project/README.md

 #SOFTWARE-PROCESS-JAVAFX-PROJECT

 This is a project work for the course title: Advanced Software Technologies on Master studies submitted in the Department of Software Engineering and Computer Science, Faculty of Organisational Sciences, UNIVERSITY OF BELGRADE, SERBIA.
-It is an additional experience using spring boot-2/ spring-framework-5 fully implemented using java Programming Language.
-The application is more of a CRUD application with some additional logics added to implements the pie chart for completed and in progress projects.
+It is my first project experience fully implemented using JavaFX-framework in java Programming Language.
+It is a desktop game application.

 The following functions can be executed on the web page after successfully connecting and running the application: